Shubham-Kumar-2000/protocol-registry/README.md

 // The above code will run your command in background
 // You wont be able to see any logs
 // But if your program launches any UI / webpage / file will be visible

+const commands=`cd path/to/destination
+ls
+node ${path.join(__dirname, './tester.js')} $_URL_
+`;

+ProtocolRegistry.register({
+    protocol: 'testproto',
+    command: commands,
+    terminal: true // Terminal is set to false script:true // This will save your commands in a script file and execute it when the protocol is hit.
+},(err)=>{
+    if(err){
+        // do something
+    }
+})
+// the above code will save your commands to a script file
+// and execute it when ever required
+// use this for multiline commands
 ```
 ### checkifExists(protocol)